grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/functional/10 error handling.md

 ---
 title: 'Error handling'
-description: 'How to handle errors.'
+description: 'How to handle errors in functional.js.'
 ---

-When executing performance test, you should expect errors.
+When executing a performance test or integration test, you should expect errors.
+The the system under test crashes, you don't want your script code to

 `functional` library is designed to make it easy to write test scripts that are resilient to failing SUT (System under test).